MelonCTech/Meproc/README.md

 - Support one-time tasks
 - Support setting execution users and user groups for processes
 - Support multiple platforms: Windows, Linux, MacOS, etc.
+- Support for collecting output content from task processes.
 - The project only needs to pre-install the Melang interpreter, and no more others need to be installed.